 When it comes to diabetes and dental health matters, people with diabetes face a higher-than-average risk of developing gum disease and tooth loss.
 A recent study found that those with chronic gum disease had a 26% increased risk of developing type 2 diabetes.
 Gum disease can also increase blood sugar levels, causing complications for people with diabetes.

-Periodontal disease, which damages bones that hold teeth in place, is the most common dental issue affecting nearly 22% of people with diabetes.
-This condition causes gums to pull away from the teeth and form pockets between teeth and gums that can fill with germs and pus.
+Gum disease damages the bones that hold teeth in place.
+It causes gums to pull away from the teeth and form pockets between teeth and gums that can fill with germs and lead to infection.
 Because people with diabetes are less able to fight infections, blood sugar may rise and bone loss may progress quickly.

-Poor blood sugar control increases your risk of other dental health concerns:
+According to the American Dental Association, poor blood sugar control increases your risk of developing other oral issues:

 Teamwork between you and your dentist will help keep you and your smile healthy.
 In addition to controlling your blood sugar level with medication, a healthy diet, and exercise, these steps can help:

-Members with health and dental plans from HMSA who have a diagnosis of diabetes are enrolled automatically.
-Dental members who don’t have a health plan with HMSA can easily enroll online.
+If you have health and dental plans from HMSA and have been diagnosed with diabetes, you’re automatically enrolled.
+If you don’t have a health plan with HMSA, you can easily enroll online.